toofaniCoder/note-counter-app/README.md

 ### demo
 ![alt text](demo.png "Note Counter App")

+## 🧪 Technologies Used
+- ReactJs with Vite
+- Material UI 5
+- Material React Table 2

+## 💗 Acknowledgements
+I would like to express my heartfelt thanks to the creators and contributors of the following packages for their incredible work and generosity in providing these free, open-source tools:

+- ReactJs with Vite ⚡
+- Material UI 5 🎨
+- Material React Table 2 📊

+Your efforts make development easier and more enjoyable for everyone.
+Thank you! 🙏🚀

 ## Contact Me 📬

 Feel free to reach out to me!
 You can find me on the following platforms: